A Web3 Naming Layer for the AI Agent Economy

 This structure is called the AgentStack - a curated namespace designed to make agent domains easier to understand, use, and scale.
 It offers a coherent, future-ready naming layer for AI-powered systems that demand both clarity and consistency.

-One Stack, Total Control
+One Stack, Shared Structure

 One Stack, Many Roles